-Obviously South Africa, England, France, Italy, Germany, Switzerland, Tanzania, Zanzibar, Australia, New Zealand & Malta
+Obviously South Africa, England, France, Italy, Germany, Switzerland, Tanzania, Zanzibar, Australia, New Zealand, Malta, Venice & Majorca

 Where are you going next?

 A year is just not long enough, so my adventure travel/activity list for the next 5 years includes the following: SCUBA diving in the Med and Red Sea; visiting the Pyramids and Petra; Hiking in the Dolomites and Pyrenees; Dog sledding and learning to ski and getting to see the Northern Lights!
 Iceland in January 2014 - here we come!

 Best travel tip:

 Take your own comprehensive first aid kit where you can so you know you have the medications that work for you.
 Of course there are countries where this is not possible, so make sure you check – you don’t want to end up in prison at the airport!